DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Abstract

 \section{Abstract}

-Multivariate time series in domains such as finance, climate science, and healthcare often exhibit long-term trends, seasonal patterns, and short-term fluctuations, complicating causal inference under non-stationarity and autocorrelation.
-Existing causal discovery methods typically operate on raw observations, making them vulnerable to spurious edges and misattributed temporal dependencies.
-We introduce a decomposition-based causal discovery framework that separates each time series into trend, seasonal, and residual components and performs component-specific causal analysis.
-Trend components are assessed using stationarity tests, seasonal components using kernel-based dependence measures, and residual components using constraint-based causal discovery.
-The resulting component-level graphs are integrated into a unified multi-scale causal structure.
-This approach isolates long- and short-range causal effects, reduces spurious associations, and improves interpretability.
-Across extensive synthetic benchmarks and real-world climate data, our framework more accurately recovers ground-truth causal structure than state-of-the-art baselines, particularly under strong non-stationarity and temporal autocorrelation.
+Multivariate time series in domains such as finance, climate science, and healthcare often exhibit long-term trends, seasonal patterns, and short-term fluctuations, which complicate causal inference under non-stationarity and autocorrelation.
+Most causal discovery methods operate on raw observations and are therefore susceptible to spurious edges and misattributed temporal dependencies.
+We introduce a decomposition-based causal discovery (DCD) framework that separates each series into trend, seasonal, and residual components and performs component-specific causal analysis: stationarity tests for trends, kernel-based dependence tests for seasonality, and constraint-based causal discovery for residuals.
+The resulting component-level graphs are integrated into a unified multi-scale causal structure that distinguishes time-proxy edges (exogenous temporal drivers) from mechanistic edges (variable-to-variable dependence).
+We establish identifiability guarantees under spectral separability and bounded leakage, and quantify the structural error in terms of a leakage parameter $\varepsilon$ and the Type-I error of the downstream causal test.
+Across synthetic benchmarks and real-world climate and electricity datasets, DCD recovers ground-truth causal structure more accurately than state-of-the-art baselines under strong non-stationarity and autocorrelation, and degrades gracefully when spectral separability is partially violated.
 Code is available at \url{https://github.com/noname2122/DCD-TMLR-2025}.